'use strict';

 expect(root).toMatchRenderedOutput('Hi');

 // TODO: We shouldn't have to replay the function body again.
-Skip
+Skip// straight to reconciliation.'Async text requested [Hi]',

 expect(root).toMatchRenderedOutput('Hi');